 PCRD is used by customers globally from many different industry sectors in order to facilitate sensitive and rapid nucleic acid detection.

-The use of PCRD along with DNA amplification is demonstrated by TwistDx Limited, a leading DNA diagnostics company, with their RPA TwistAmp® R&D kits (RPA).
-The combination of RPA and PCRD is being used for applications such as Aquaculture disease and STD detection.
+The use of PCRD along with DNA amplification has been demonstrated with RPA TwistAmp® R&D kits.
+The combination of RPA and PCRD has been used for applications such as Aquaculture disease and STD detection.
 Customers using the lateral flow specific TwistAmp® nfo kits are developing assays for field testing of malaria, chlamydia, HIV, intestinal protozoa, diseases associated with veterinary targets (porcine, goat, bovine) and also agriculture targets, from many different initial sample types (blood, stool, plant and animal tissue).

 The PCRD kits are being used to detect RPA amplification of parasite DNA in the samples.
 Katrin Krõlov et al from the University of Tartu (http://jmd.amjpathol.org/article/S1525-1578(13)00215-8/fulltext) used a variant of PCRD combined with RPA for the sensitive and rapid detection of chlamydia trachomatis, an infection with little or no symptoms and long-term side effects.
 The main aim of their work is to develop an assay that does not require DNA purification before the amplification reaction, is relatively simple to perform, and could be applied in point of care environment.